grafana/grafana-opentelemetry-dotnet/README.md

 optimized for [Grafana Cloud Application Observability](https://grafana.com/docs/grafana-cloud/monitor-applications/application-observability/).

-It requires only minimal setup and configuration and makes it very easy to emit OpenTelemetry traces, logs, and metrics from your .NET application.
+It requires only minimal setup and configuration and makes it very easy to emit OpenTelemetry metrics, logs, and traces from your .NET application.

 ## Getting Started